 Time/Date: Friday 3rd April 2022, 4.00pm – 8.30pm.
 The walk is timed for a super-low tide to maximise our encounters with seaweed and shellfish.
 It will finish after sundown.

 Meeting Place: The exact location will be emailed to ticket holders during the week before the event – but you should plan to be near Gatehouse of Fleet in the postcode area DG6 4UE.
 More info about visiting and staying in Galloway here.

 Expect: About 1.5 miles of gentle walking over mixed coastal terrain.
 The route is suitable for anyone of moderate fitness who is comfortable moving over rocky foreshore, slippery rocks and muddy sand flats.

 Learn: Seaweeds, shellfish and maritime plants: Finding, identification, poisonous lookalikes, mindful harvesting, expert tips, folklore/traditional uses, modern gourmet/medicinal uses, nutrition, processing, recipes, cooking tips.
 Inevitably, the wider politics around foraging and food will come up too.

-Eat/drink: I think it is important to bring the wild foods we encounter to life by not just talking about them, but by eating and drinking them as we learn about them, and usually come with a hefty bag of lovingly prepared treats and tasters to share.
-This has become more difficult to do under social distancing, but I still bring some carefully considered foraged tipples and tasters for during the walk and full individual picnic box brimming with wild seasonal delicacies for after.
-Expect seaweed dashi broth, coastal sushi, pickled and fermented greens, laverbread, foraged cocktails and lots more.
-All dietary requirements can be catered for, provided you let me know when you book.
+Eat/drink: I think it is important to bring the wild foods we encounter to life by not just talking about them, but by eating and drinking them as we learn about them, so I come with a hefty bag of lovingly prepared treats and tasters to share throughout the walk.
+These are not only tasty treats, but serve to illustrate how to uses the wild foods we are exploring.
+This has become more difficult to do since covid, but I still bring some carefully considered foraged tipples & tasters that can be safely shared, and a wild food tasting picnic to enjoy during the event.
+All dietary requirements can be catered for, and these can be noted when booking.

 Places are limited and events usually sell out fast – booking is essential.